-The Employer Nomination Scheme was designed to allow employers to nominate an overseas employee for a permanent residence visa.
-This will be either after two years on the 457 visa with that business, or by direct entry.
-Direct entry is where the visa applicant is able to qualify for immediate permanent residence by proving their skills with an assessment (recognition of overseas qualifications by the appropriate assessment authority in Australia), demonstrating at least three years of full-time work in the nominated occupation, and obtaining the desired English language level.
+The 186 Employer Nomination Scheme was designed to allow employers to nominate an overseas employee for a permanent residence visa.
+This will be either after three years on the 482 Visa (or two years if the applicant held or applied for a 457 visa prior to April 19th, 2017) with that business, or by the 186 Direct Entry Stream.

-The Training and Research Visa is a little-known visa (previously known as the Occupational Trainee Visa) that allows you to employ an overseas worker, up-skill them and then promote them to a higher level position than they commenced in.
-It allows you to pay them an Award wage for the position, rather than a wage dictated by the 457 visa.
+The 186 Direct entry stream is where the visa applicant can qualify for immediate permanent residence by proving their skills with a Skills Assessment (recognition of overseas qualifications by the appropriate assessment authority in Australia), demonstrating at least three years of full-time work in the nominated occupation, and obtaining the desired English language level.

+The Training Visa (407) is a little-known visa that allows you to employ an overseas worker, up-skill them and then promote them to a higher-level position than they commenced in.
+It allows you to pay them an Award wage for the position, rather than a wage dictated by the TSS 482 visa.
 Due care must be taken with this visa application, which involves providing a detailed training plan and ensuring that the person does actually require the training and does not already hold the skill set to perform the role.
-Otherwise, the DIBP will suspect that the small business is trying to get out of paying the market rate for the 457 visa.
+Otherwise, the DHA will suspect that the small business is trying to get out of paying the market rate for the TSS 482 visa.